jakub-drapala/quiz/README.md

 To start app, you need download this repository and in your IDE import file pom.xml

+App can be started

+Now you need run main method (com.drapala.quiz.QuizApplication) in your IDE.
+It is available in quiz/src/main/java/com/drapala/quiz/QuizApplication.class

 **cmd**

 To start app in cmd, you need except Java 8, Maven 3 installed.